Azure/azure-sdk-for-python/doc/sphinx/python_mgmt_migration_guide.rst

 ---------------------------------------------------------------------------------------

-This document is intended for users that are familiar with an older version of the Python SDK for managment libraries and wish to migrate their application to the next version of Azure resource management libraries
+This document is intended for users that are familiar with an older version of the Python SDK for management libraries and wish to migrate their application to the next version of Azure resource management libraries